Agyaat: Synopsis

-A film unit goes for a shoot in a forest but breaks down deep in the jungle.
-Resulting in a four-day delay, the 9-member cast and crew of a Bollywood movie, including leading lady Aasha, and her egotistical co-star, Sharman Kapoor; decide to relax and take an outing with their guide, Setu.
-They end up at a picturesque spot and decide to spend the night there not realizing they will soon be stalked and brutally killed by an invisible and unknown beast and/or an extraterrestrial entity.
+A film unit goes for a shoot in a forest but get stuck deep in the jungle.
+Resulting in a four-day delay, the 9-member cast and crew of a Bollywood movie, including leading lady Aasha, and her egotistical co-star, Sharman Kapoor, decide to relax and take an outing with their guide, Setu.
+They end up at a picturesque spot and decide to spend the night there not realizing they will soon be stalked and brutally killed by an invisible beast and/or an extraterrestrial entity.